bgarrels/miranda-dev/Miranda IM - CK Release/Miranda/Docs/readme.txt

 4. Compatibility issues
 -----------------------
 Miranda IM supports all released versions of Windows from Windows 95 to Windows 7.
-Beta versions are not supported.

 a) Windows 95